Sasaram: Minor Rock Edict of Ashoka

-The tomb of Hasan Khan Sur, father of Sher Shah is also located in the town.
-This tomb is also known as Sukha Roza.

 Geography

-Sasaram is located at 24.95°N 84.03°E and its area is 15 km^2.
-It has an average elevation of 210 m.
+Sasaram is located at 24.95°N 84.03°E and occupies an area of about 15 km2.
+It has an average elevation of 110 m.
+Plateau region of Kaimur Range near Sasaram have average elevation of 210 m.

 Climate

-As Sasaram is surrounded by hills from two sides, its climate is seasonable.
+Sasaram is surrounded by hills from two sides, its climate is seasonable.
 The climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
-The Köppen Climate Classification sub-type for this climate is "Cfa" (Humid Subtropical Climate).
+The Köppen Climate Classification sub-type for this climate is "Cfa" (humid subtropical).

 Demographics

-As of 2020 India census, Sasaram had a population of 351,408 but in urban agglomeration.
+According to the 2011 census, Sasaram had a population of 351,408 but in urban agglomeration.
 Males constitute 52% of the population and females 48%.
 Sasaram has an average literacy rate of 80.26%, higher than the national average of 74%; male literacy is 85%, and female literacy is 75%.
 In Sasaram, 13% of the population is under 6 years of age.

-Sasaram is the 10th most populous city in bihar.
+Sasaram is the 8th most populous city in Bihar.